-The US is the biggest agriculture exporter in the world, but which nation follows them in second place?
+The US is the biggest agriculture exporter in the world, but which nation takes second place?
 Thanks to decades of innovation and hard work, it’s the Netherlands!
 Farming without unnecessary waste, toxins and with conscious anticipation of our changing planet, the Dutch make farming in 2020 feel like farming in 3019.

-Dutch agriculture is a major player globally and it is currently the biggest exporter of agricultural goods after the United States.
-How did such a small country end up being such a top dog when it comes to exporting?
+Dutch agriculture is a major player globally and is currently the biggest exporter of agricultural goods after the United States.
+How did such a small country become such a top dog when it comes to exporting?

-Here are five ways the Dutch are farming for the future:
+Here are some ways the Dutch are farming for the future:

-The minister for agriculture, nature and food quality, Carola Schouten, recently addressed the fact that Dutch agriculture was valued at over 90 billion euros.
-When asked what matters most in agriculture she said that “global issues vis-à-vis growing demand for food and our responsibility for the landscape, biodiversity and climate change”.
+The Minister for Agriculture, Nature and Food Quality, Carola Schouten, commented that “global issues vis-à-vis growing demand for food and our responsibility for the landscape, biodiversity and climate change”.
 In short, it’s a lot of €€€, but the Dutch are also heavily influencing the agri-exporting game when it comes to these changing circumstances.

 It’s fair to say that the Netherlands, a trade economy and its heart, also knows a thing or two about getting the right price for their products.